-Applied theatre is an umbrella term referring inclusively to any form of theatre practice seeking to engage of intervene in social, educational and/or community context.
+Applied Theatre is an umbrella term referring inclusively to any form of theatre practice seeking to engage of intervene in social, educational and/or community contexts.

 Our pioneering PhD Applied Theatre doctoral programme is specifically designed for people working in applied theatre who want to undertake advanced research which builds on their professional knowledge and practice.